The inscription above the Poilu remembers the ‘Children of Arras, Dead in the Defense of Right’.

 The wonderful bas-relief on the western face of the memorial depicts scenes of agriculture, industry and motherhood.

-You will probably have noticed that this memorial is, quite literally, riddled with bullet holes.
+You will probably have noticed that this memorial is, quite literally, riddled with bullet and shell holes.

 And the equally impressive bas-relief on the eastern face?
 War.